longseespace/react-qml/README.md

-# qix
+# react-qml
-Native Desktop App development with modern ES6 javascript
+Native Desktop App development with modern javascript

-Copyright for portions of project Qix are held by Mike Grabowski, 2017 as part of project Haul.
+Copyright for portions of project React QML are held by Mike Grabowski, 2017 as part of project Haul.
-All other copyright for project Qix are held by Long Nguyen, 2017.
+All other copyright for project React QML are held by Long Nguyen, 2017.